-To safely cross a street, follow these rules:
+To safely cross a street, follow these steps:

-- Stop at the curb or edge of the road.
-Never run into a street. - Listen and look for traffic to the left, to the right, and to the left again.
+- 1. Stop at the curb or edge of the road.
+Never run into a street. - 2.
+Listen and look for traffic to the left, to the right, and to the left again. - 3.
 Wait until the street is clear.
-Keep looking left and right until you have crossed the street safely.
+Keep looking until you have crossed the street safely. - 4.
+If a car is parked where you are crossing, look to make sure there is no driver and that the car is not running.
+Before crossing, be sure you can see beyond the parked car.